How I Built an AI Fitness Company From a Hospital Graveyard Shift

 When I missed a session at trainer number four because I had been awake 22 hours, the trainer marked me "non-compliant."
 That is not coaching.
 That is a gradebook with a logo.

-This is exactly the kind of pattern Chiron flags in the daily program review.
+This is the pattern Chiron — our AI head coach — flags in the daily program review.
 Log a 2 AM meal, watch the sleep score crash the next morning, and Chiron rewrites the lift block before you wake up.
-No human coach at $300 a month can do that across hundreds of clients.
-A system can.

 The stack is boring on purpose